rkierbel/enumUtils/README.md

 # enumUtils
-Look-up map and functional interface for enum manipulation in Java
+Look-up map and functional interface for enum manipulation in Java.
+See tests for practical use.